corscheid/webpage-performance-testing-tool/README.md

 #### Examples:

+Test with default values set in config.yaml file

 ```
-# will test with default values set in config.yaml file
 $ ruby test.rb
 ```

+Test in Denver, CO using Firefox

 ```
-# will test in Denver, CO using Firefox
 $ ruby test.rb Denver Firefox
 ```

 ## Configuration file

-`config.yaml` contains relevant values used by the program.
+The file `config.yaml` contains relevant values used by the program.
 They are all fairly self-explanatory:

 `to_addr`: the email address to send the results to